 In addition, be aware that even if you go through an intermediary, you are still legally responsible for product defects.
 But also for delivery incidents or accidents related to the use of the sold product!
 A risk that remains low but essential to be aware of.

-The advantages of e-fulfillment
+The advantages of e-commerce fulfilment services

 Unlike dropshipping, you own your inventory, which means you have to invest more capital.
 On the plus side, you will make a higher margin with more control over your inventory and sales process.

-The disadvantages of e-fulfillment
+The disadvantages of e-commerce fulfilment services

 Keep in mind, however, that hiring a partner to execute your e-commerce logistics is not free.
 This logistics approach is therefore often used by online stores with large sales volumes.
+When you are starting a small business, you might consider this next option.

 If you don't want to deal with all your orders (from printing labels to managing returns), you can team up with a logistics partner, which will involve additional costs.